wengmister/BiDexHand/README.md

 Build instruction currently under construction, I'm planning on releasing it soon.

-For `V4`, build, flash and deploy `/scripts/Servo2040/servo2040_controller` to controller.
+For `V4`, build, flash and deploy `/scripts/Servo2040/servo2040_controller` to controller for the PWM version.
+Alternatively, use script from `V3` fork for SCS bus builds.
-- You'll need `pico-sdk` and `pimoroni-pico` modules to build this project.
+- You'll need `pico-sdk` and `pimoroni-pico` modules to build the PWM project.

 # Environment Setup